thomas051083/psd-psw/_pswlf-2020/faqs.md

 #### **<ins>Registration</ins>**

-#### **5. How do I register for a Learning Session?**
+<b><br>5.
+How do I register for a Learning Session?</b>
-Registration is via Eventbrite, on a first-come, first-served basis.
+ <i><br>Registration is via Eventbrite, on a first-come, first-served basis.
 Please refer to the individual event pages on the PSW Microsite for information and the registration link.
-You are required to register using your work email, so that we can verify that you are a public officer.
+You are required to register using your work email, so that we can verify that you are a public officer.</i>

 #### **6. What is Eventbrite?**
 Eventbrite is an online internet-based platform which provides event management and ticketing technology.